toralf/torutils/README.md

 net.netfilter.nf_conntrack_max = 2097152
 ```

-plus 1M size for ipsets and hashes.
+and a size of 1M for an ipset or an hash.

 ### Installation

 The instructions belongs to the IPv4 variant.
 They can be applied in a similar way for the IPv6 script.

-If the parsing of the Tor config (line [118](ipv4-rules.sh#L118)) doesn't work for you then:
+If the parsing of the Tor config (line [119](ipv4-rules.sh#L119)) doesn't work for you then:

 1. define the relay(s) space separated before starting the script, eg.: